BigJk/end_of_eden/README.md

 ## Settings

-At the moment you need to edit the settings files (except for enabling mods) manually in the ``_term`` version.
-The settings are stored in the ``settings.toml`` in the same directory as the executable.
+Both versions have separate settings files.
+The settings files are located in the same directory as the game executable.
+The settings files are automatically created on the first game start.
+You can modify the settings in the settings file or in game via the settings menu.

+### ``_term`` Version

+- The settings file is called ``settings_term.toml``
+- The settings can be modified in game via the settings menu

 <details><summary>Available settings in settings.toml</summary>